Logical Disk Manager: Compatibility problems with using a 1-MB alignment boundary

-Other operating systems (perhaps DOS programs used by backup or recovery software), boot loaders, or partitioners may have problems viewing or editing partitions that do not follow a CHS alignment.
+Other operating systems, boot loaders, or partitioners may have problems viewing or editing partitions that do not follow a CHS alignment.
 (Generally, unpredictable results may come from using more than one partitioner on the same partition table without checking the alignments with tools such as Ranish Partition Manager.
 For example, operating system installers usually start with a partition editor so it may be important that this uses the same alignments as the previous partition editors, if all partitions are not deleted (and the computer reset) before installing the operating system.
 The variation in CHS geometry is almost always a different number of heads per cylinder, for example, 240 instead of 255.
 However, partition editors may seem to ignore this sort of geometry in some situations.
 "Head" and "track" mean the same thing in this context.)